A photo of an Asian man screaming at the camera and hitting the desk to represent the topic of the article - 24 Ways To Manage Anger

 24 Amazing Ways To Manage Your Anger

-Following on from my article the ‘Joker: Mental Health Review‘, I thought I’d create a couple of helpful advice articles which were inspired by it.
+Following on from my article ‘Joker: Mental Health Review‘, I thought I’d create a couple of helpful advice articles which were inspired by it.
 The first of these was ‘17 Ways To Manage Stress‘.
 This makes 24 Ways To Manage Anger the second and last one in this little series.

 Anger is a pretty important emotion to learn to manage when you have borderline personality disorder (BPD).
 Because having this means you’ll feel all your emotions much more strongly than other people.